dakbill/dakbill.github.io/about.md

 ##HI, MY NAME IS KOFI DWOMOH-ABABIO

-I'm the Pharisee named Nicodemus for the digital age.
-I like to ask questions on how to realize any goal.
+You can liken me unto the Pharisee named Nicodemus.
+Why?.
+I love asking the question,"How can i do what you just did? ".

 ##FACTS ABOUT ME
 * I'm a Christian.
 * I'm an alumnus of Saint Anthony's School, Prempeh College, University of Ghana and ...
 * I develop for fun.
 * I suffer from developer paranoia.
-* I'm fascinated by artificial intelligence.
+* I'm Artificial Intelligence.

 ##SKILL SET